Seagull (海鸥) 4B-1

 The Seagull

-I’m intrigued by classic Chinese film cameras, and decided to add one to my inventory.
-As a fan of manual cameras, I was delighted to find a Seagull twin lens reflex model that had more manual functions than usual:
+I’m intrigued by classic Chinese film cameras, so I decided to add one to my inventory.
+As a big fan of non-automated cameras, I was happy to find a Seagull with more manual functions than usual:

 Knob wind (no crank).